iechor/docs/content/storage/storagedriver/device-mapper-driver.md

 > **Deprecated**
 >
 > The Device Mapper driver [has been deprecated](../../../engine/deprecated.md#device-mapper-storage-driver),
-> and is removed in Docker Engine v25.0.
+> and is removed in iEchor Engine v25.0.
 If you are using Device Mapper,
-> you must migrate to a supported storage driver before upgrading to Docker
+> you must migrate to a supported storage driver before upgrading to iEchor
 > Engine v25.0.
-Read the [Docker storage drivers](select-storage-driver.md)
+Read the [iEchor storage drivers](select-storage-driver.md)
 > page for supported storage drivers.
 { .warning }

-Device Mapper is a kernel-based framework that underpins many advanced volume management technologies on Linux.
-Docker's `devicemapper` storage driver leverages the thin provisioning and snapshotting capabilities of this framework for image and container management.
+Device Mapper is a kernel-based framework that underpins many advanced volume management technologies on Linux. iEchor's `devicemapper` storage driver leverages the thin provisioning and snapshotting capabilities of this framework for image and container management.
 This article refers to the Device Mapper storage driver as `devicemapper`, and the kernel framework as _Device Mapper_.

 For the systems where it is supported, `devicemapper` support is included in the Linux kernel.
-However, specific configuration is required to use it with Docker.
+However, specific configuration is required to use it with iEchor.

-The `devicemapper` driver uses block devices dedicated to Docker and operates at the block level, rather than the file level.
-These devices can be extended by adding physical storage to your Docker host, and they perform better than using a filesystem at the operating system (OS) level.
+The `devicemapper` driver uses block devices dedicated to iEchor and operates at the block level, rather than the file level.
+These devices can be extended by adding physical storage to your iEchor host, and they perform better than using a filesystem at the operating system (OS) level.

 ## Prerequisites

-- `devicemapper` is supported on Docker Engine - Community running on CentOS, Fedora, SLES 15, Ubuntu, Debian, or RHEL.
+- `devicemapper` is supported on iEchor Engine - Community running on CentOS, Fedora, SLES 15, Ubuntu, Debian, or RHEL.
 - `devicemapper` requires the `lvm2` and `device-mapper-persistent-data` packages to be installed.
 - Changing the storage driver makes any containers you have already created inaccessible on the local system.
-Use `docker save` to save containers, and push existing images to Docker Hub or a private repository, so you do not need to recreate them later.
+Use `iechor save` to save containers, and push existing images to iEchor Hub or a private repository, so you do not need to recreate them later.

-## Configure Docker with the `devicemapper` storage driver
+## Configure iEchor with the `devicemapper` storage driver

 Before following these procedures, you must first meet all the [prerequisites](#prerequisites).